BC-CSCI1100/f22/resources/systemsetup.md

 cd csci1100
 ```

-> Pro tip: Instead of typing out all of the letters in `csci1100`, you can just type the first letter `c` and then hit the `tab` key and the command shell will finish it for you.
+> Pro tip: Instead of typing out all of the letters in `csci1100`, you can just type the first letter `c` and then hit the `tab` key and the command shell will finish it for you if it can.
 A great time saver.

 Now use the `pwd` command to confirm that the current working directory is `/home/muller/csci1100`.
 To be clear, the *home directory* is still `/home/muller`.
 If we want to "return" to our home directory, all 4 of these options will do it: